HTML Templates

 Editing Templates

-To integrate Maian Support into your existing site design is going to require some basic knowledge of HTML & CSS.
-You'll start by looking at your current HTML structure while comparing it to that of Maian Support.
+To integrate Maian Support into your existing site design is going to require some basic knowledge of HTML and a good understanding of the Latte syntax.
+You'll start by looking at your current HTML structure and comparing it to that of Maian Support.
 Generally work with the header and footer first.
 If you don't understand HTML, integrating into another site layout is NOT recommended.
-It's also worth noting that if you are familiar with HTML, but not familiar with Twitter Bootstrap you could break the responsive layout.

-To integrate Maian Support into your existing site design is going to require some basic knowledge of HTML & CSS.
-You'll start by looking at your current HTML structure while comparing it to that of Maian Support.
+To integrate Maian Support into your existing site design is going to require some basic knowledge of HTML and a good understanding of the Latte syntax.
+You'll start by looking at your current HTML structure and comparing it to that of Maian Support.
 Generally work with the header and footer first.
 If you don't understand HTML, integrating into another site layout is NOT recommended.
-It's also worth noting that if you are familiar with HTML, but not familiar with Twitter Bootstrap you could break the responsive layout.

 Header / Footer